nodatime/tzvalidate/format.md

   document describes version `tzvalidate-0.1`.
 - `Version`: a version indicator for the data described in the file.
   Example: `2016d`
-- `Range`: an inclusive range of years covered by transitions in the file.
-If the file covers all transitions up to a year, the year 1 should be used as the start point.
-Examples: `1-2035`, `1900-2000`.
+- `Range`: a range of years covered by transitions in the file.
+A year number expresses the first instant of that year in UTC, and the upper bound is exclusive.
+If the file covers all transitions from the start of time, the year 1 should be used as the start point.
+  Examples: `1-2035` (the canonical format), `1900-2000`
+  (transitions on or after 1900-01-01T00:00:00Z and strictly before 2000-01-01T00:00:00Z).
 - `Generator`: The name of the tool generating the file.
 Examples:
   `zdump`, `NodaTime.TzValidate.NodaDump`.
 - `GeneratorUrl`: The URL to visit for more information and/or source code of the tool generating the file.
-- `Body-SHA-256`: A SHA-256 hash of the body of the file.
+- `Body-SHA-256`: A SHA-256 hash of the body section of the file.

 Body section
 ====

-The zones present are sorted using an ordinal comparison of UTF-16 code units.
+The zones present are sorted using an ordinal comparison of Unicode code points.
 (In practice, all zone IDs are currently ASCII, so this is an ordinal comparison of ASCII values.)
-All known zones are included, even if they aliases for other zones.
+All known zones are included, even if they are aliases for other zones.

 The information for each zone consists of:

 - The zone ID (e.g. "London/Europe"
 - An initial line indicating the state of the time zone before the first transition.
-This has the same format as a transition line, but with `"Initially:           "` instead of the transition instant
+This has the same format as a transition line, but with `Initially:` followed by 11 spaces instead of the transition instant.
-- A line per transition strictly before 2035-01-01T00:00:00Z
+- A line per transition within the generated range.
 - A blank line

 Note that even the final zone in the file ends with a blank line, for simplicity of generation.

+The canonical range of transitions (i.e. in distributed data) is from the start of time until 2035-01-01T00:00:00Z (exclusive).

 Each transition line consists of: